 require.
 Those requiring an A, needed especially for Medicine, have all been successful, with two achieving an A*

-I have also successfully prepared pupils for Common Entrance and Scholarship
+I have also successfully for Common Entrance

 In order to teach successfully it is most important for me to gain my tutees' confidence and to give them self-confidence.
 During my first session I establish their method of learning and their level of knowledge and build on this by praising achievement.
 Initially, I encourage the use of simple rules and then we go on to develop deeper thought.